-We want everyone who uses the Appraisal Toolkit for Doctors application to feel welcome and find the experience rewarding.
+We want everyone who uses Clarity Informatics applications to feel welcome and find the experience rewarding.

 - All non-text content (imagery) has a meaningful text equivalent.